 Counseling Services

-Supporting Students’ Emotional Health
+Supporting Students’ Mental and Emotional Health

 Fayetteville-Manlius school counselors work together with students and parents to promote personal success by enhancing the development of academic skill, interpersonal skills, and self-understanding.